 Analysis

 To assess changes in BA we calculated the median percentage change in subplot BA between 1964 and 2014.
-For subsequent analyses of stand collapse we divided the dataset into subplots that had collapsed (defined as ≥25% BA loss) at some point between 1964 and 2014 and those that had not, to examine the differences in temporal changes in stem density of saplings and trees >10 cm DBH, changes in the stem density of different size classes, and grass cover for the two groups.
+For subsequent analyses of stand collapse we divided the dataset into subplots that had collapsed (defined as ≥25% BA loss) at some point between 1964 and 2014 and those that had not.
+Between these two groups,the temporal differences in stem density of saplings and trees >10 cm DBH were examine, as were the changes in the stem density of different size classes, and the grass cover.
 For analysis of changes in stem density of different size classes we divided trees based on quartiles of tree DBH for the plots sampled – 10-15 cm, 15-25 cm, 25-45 cm and >45 cm DBH.
 For stem density and grass cover we fitted linear mixed models with an interaction between year and collapse status (i.e. collapsed or not).

-Following this we examined what processes might be responsible for these changes.
 We hypothesised that changes in the forest may be partly driven by mortality as a result of climate change over the past 50 years.
-To test this we used data on temperature and precipitation from the closest weather station, Hurn approximately 25 km from Denny Wood.
-We used a subset of this data for the months April-September from 1964-2013.
-These months approximate the growing season for beech and oak and thus climate anomalies during this period may to affect growth and mortality.
+Therefore, to test this hypothesis, we used data on temperature and precipitation from the Hurn weather station (approximately 25 km from Denny Wood).
+We used a subset of this data for the months April-September from 1964-2013 because these months are the approximate the growing season for beech and oak.
+Thus,any climate anomalies during this period may to affect growth and mortality.
 We calculated climatic water deficiency (CWD), a measure of water availability to plants following Lutz et al. (2010), to determine the potential severity of drought years (for more details on calculation of CWD see supplementary materials).
 We calculated the overall mean April-September CWD and subtracted this from each year’s mean to produce a summary of CWD anomalies.
 We then classified those years that had a CWD more than 1 standard deviation greater than the mean as a drought, and those with a CWD more than 2 standard deviations above the mean as an extreme drought.
 In addition we performed regression analysis on the growing season temperature and precipitation to examine change over time.
 However, we could not link climatic changes directly to mortality with our dataset since the temporal resolution of our dataset is not high enough and mortality caused by drought can occur many years after the event.

-We examined the resilience of the forest by using linear mixed models to assess he recovery of subplots following declines in BA.
+We examined the resilience of the forest by using linear mixed models to assess the recovery of subplots following declines in BA.
 To do this we calculated the time since any initial decline in BA for all subplots.
 Then we modelled BA as a function of time since decline and initial severity of decline.
-This allowed us to determine whether (i) subplots showed signs of recovery from dieback and (ii) if there were thresholds beyond which recover did not occur.
+This allowed us to determine (i) whether subplots showed signs of recovery from dieback; and (ii) if there were thresholds beyond which recovery did not occur.

-To test for threshold responses to dieback, we examined variation over a gradient of change in subplot basal area.
+To test for threshold responses to dieback, we examined variation over a gradient of change in subplot basal area (i.e. a collapse gradient).
 The relationships between the collapse gradient and species richness, ground flora Sørensen similarity, tree community Tanner similarity and community weighted trait values were each assessed using linear mixed models.
 For each of these models, linear, squared and cubed terms describing the shape of the relationship with the collapse gradient were tested to identify any potential non-linearity.
-For assessments of grass cover, ground flora richness and community composition because one ground flora survey was undertaken in 2001 when no surveys of the tree community were undertaken values of BA from the 1996/9 surveys were used to estimate the gradient.
+For assessments of grass cover, ground flora richness and community composition, because one ground flora survey was undertaken in 2001 when no surveys of the tree community were undertaken values of BA from the 1996/9 surveys were used to estimate the gradient.